dezeraecox-utilities/picasso/readme.rst

 -------------
 Besides using the GUI, you can use picasso like any other Python module.
 Consider the following example:::

-  from picasso import io, postprocess
+  from picasso.picasso import io, postprocess

   path = 'testdata_locs.hdf5'
   locs, info = io.load_locs(path)